-There were no other persons with responsibility for planning, directing and controlling the activities of the Fund, directly or indirectly during the year (2019: nil).
+There were no other persons with responsibility for planning, directing and controlling the activities of the Fund, directly or indirectly during the year (2022: nil).

-Units held in the Montgomery Global Fund by the Responsible Entity and by the Directors and their respective related parties in aggregate were:
+There were no units held in the Forager International Shares Fund by the Responsible Entity and by Directors and their respective related parties (2022: nil).